Building Community. Growing Leaders.

 Brooklyn, NY 11208-1009

-Administered by the New York City Department of Housing Preservation and Development, in partnership with Cypress Hills Local Development Corporation, the Basement Apartment Conversion Pilot Program (BACPP) provides eligible low- to middle-income homeowners living in one- to three-family homes in East New York and Cypress Hills, Brooklyn (Community District 5) with low, no-interest, or even forgivable, loans to convert their basement or cellar into a safe, legal, and rentable apartment.
+Administered by the New York City Department of Housing Preservation and Development, in partnership with Cypress Hills Local Development Corporation, the Basement Apartment Conversion Pilot Program (BACPP) provides eligible low- to middle-income homeowners living in one- to three-family homes in East New York and Cypress Hills, Brooklyn (Community District 5) with low-interest, no-interest, or even forgivable, loans to convert their basement or cellar into a safe, legal, and rentable apartment.

 The homeowner is also provided with the technical assistance needed to close on a loan and complete the construction project.
 This pilot program will help to create safe housing for tenants or occupants while providing homeowners an opportunity to earn rental income.